 Despite our best efforts to create an enriched environment, the condition and current building layout limits our staff and volunteers’ ability to provide a healthy and happy space for our animals.
-Even with significant structure improvements, the building’s limitations prohibit Suncoast Humane Society from providing a high standard of care, where dogs get to be dogs, cats get to chase butterflies, and clients of our preventive clinic get state-of-the-art care.
+Even with significant structure improvements, the building’s limitations prohibit Suncoast Humane Society from providing a high standard of care.

 While our staff and volunteers take care of those in need today, we cannot forget how critical it is for us to look to the immediate future.
 Our current facility is substandard.
 Space is cramps and poorly laid out.
 The current design of kennels is traumatic for most of the pets.
 The animals deserve better.
 The community deserves better.

 Together, we can build a future where dogs get to be dogs, cats get to be cats, and together, we love and protect them all.